ethereum/consensus-specs/specs/merge/validator.md

-# Ethereum 2.0 Phase 1 -- Honest Validator
+# Ethereum 2.0 The Merge

 **Notice**: This document is a work-in-progress for researchers and implementers.